 During the interviews, participants provided input on how an unconditional cash transfer would be distributed among households living within their community block.
 Community members were asked about their perceptions of the poverty status and relative wealth of households in their community block.

 Then, based on the information and data collected, three groups of households were selected to received one-time cash transfers of about US$80:

 - Eighty households receive a cash transfer if nominated by a leader within their community block.

 - One-hundred and twenty households received a cash transfer if nominated by a non-leader within their community block.

-- Eighty households were randomly selected from the poorest households, determined by a proxy means test (the Poverty Probability Index (PPI) within the community block.
+- Eighty households were randomly selected from the poorest households, determined by a proxy means test (derived from the Poverty Probability Index® (PPI®)’s methodology) within the community block.

 This design enabled the research team to assess if certain members of an urban community have better access to information about households that are most likely to benefit from a social program; if certain members are better positioned to share information about a social program; how cash transfer recipients share the money that they receive with other members of their social network; as well as if social network targeting mechanisms are useful tools for identifying participants for programs aimed at reducing intimate partner violence.

 Overall, both the proxy means test and decentralized targeting were prone to error - the majority of households identified by both were not the poorest.
 However, the results suggest that decentralized targeting increases constituent voice with only modest losses in targeting the poorest households.

 - Proxy means test: The proxy means test was effective in identifying moderately poor households; however, the proxy means test was prone to significant errors of exclusion––65% of households classified as poor by this targeting strategy were not among the poorest quintile.

 - Decentralized targeting: Asking members of the community to target a cash transfer also led to high error rates––76% of households nominated for a cash transfer were not among the poorest quintile.